Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 When you execute *gpu-pac*, you will notice a message bar at the bottom of the interface.
 By default, it informs you of the mode you are running in.
 By default, the operation mode is to create a bash file, but with the *--execute_pac* (or *--execute*) command line option, the bash file will be automatically executed and then deleted.
 The message bar will indicate this status.
 Because the driver files are writable only by root, the commands to write configuration settings are executed with sudo.
 The message bar will display in red when credentials are pending.
 Once executed, a yellow message will remind you to check the state of the gpu with *gpu-mon*.
-I suggest to using the monitor routine when executing pac to see the changes in real-time.
+I suggest using the monitor routine when executing pac to see and confirm the changes in real-time.

 The command line option *--force_write* will result in all configuration parameters to be written to the bash file.
 The default behavior since v2.4.0 is to write only changes.
 The *--force_write* is useful for creating a bash file